Chanty

 Rocket.Chat vs. Skype Summary

 Rocket.Chat is a powerful alternative to Skype, offering enterprise-grade security, self-hosting capabilities, and advanced integrations.
-While Skype is widely used for general communication, Rocket.Chat provides greater data sovereignty, compliance, and flexibility, making it the ideal choice for businesses and organizations that require full control over their communication infrastructure.
+While Skype was widely used for general communication, Rocket.Chat provides greater data sovereignty, compliance, and flexibility, making it the ideal choice for businesses and organizations that require full control over their communication infrastructure.

 Brosix IM vs. Skype